Visas / Passports

 All minors (under 18 years of age) departing Portugal may be prevented from leaving the country if he/she is travelling unaccompanied and is not carrying a notarised letter of authority from a parent or guardian.
 Similarly, a minor (under 18 years of age) travelling with just one of his/her parents, must have a notarised letter of authority to leave the country from the parent who is staying behind.
 A letter stamped by the local police station will also be accepted.

 Minors under 18 years of age departing France on their own, must also have a letter from the French police if they are travelling on a French national ID card.
 The letter from the police is not required if they are travelling using their passport.

-Unaccompanied minors under the age of 14 departing Italy must have a parental consent form authorised by their local police before being allowed to travel.
+Unaccompanied minors under the age of 14 departing Italy will not be accepted for travel.

 Nationals of Algeria transiting at Barcelona must hold a valid Schengen VISA to go from Terminal 2 to Terminal 1 (and vice versa).
 Failure to Hold a Transit Schengen VISA will result in refusal of carriage.
 Passengers Transiting to or from Spanair Flights (Terminal 1) require a Transit Schengen Visa.

 *NEW* Children Travelling on Parents Passport

 EC Regulation 444/2009 states that as of 26 June 2012, children travelling from, to or through all Schengen countries plus Bulgaria, Cyprus and Romania are no longer permitted to travel on their parent’s passport and are required to hold their own individual travel documentation.